jmcnamara44/Anagram/README.md

 ## Project Specs

 _When the user enters a word they should receive that word back._
-_When the user enters their words they should receive those words back._
+_When the user enters their word they should receive that word back in alphabetical order._
 _When the user enters a word and a list of words they should receive those words back._
 _When the user enters their words they should receive those words back sorted alphabetically._
 _When the user enters their words they should see in the list which words are anagrams of the first word._